olof/srcd/README.md

 in a both server and client role, and using that to build any git service would be easy.

-We have also github's own erlgitd, which even saw production use for a short while if I understand it correctly.
+When it comes to git and erlang, we have also github's own [egtid][egitd], which even saw production use for a short while if I understand it correctly.
 But it only serves git:// (and as such is read only).
 And when I studied it, I realized it only execs git (the tool).
 Awww, man, erlang as a cgi shell...
 Wouldn't erlang exceed on all parts related to being a git daemon?
 But git does a lot, so it really makes sense to rely on it.
 Anyways...

 So, the goal of this then?
 I have some reachable goals, where I intend to use it to keep application state and sync it over ssh